ionos-cloud/ionosctl/docs/subcommands/compute-engine/container-registry-registry-update.md

 ## Description

-Update the "garbageCollectionSchedule" time and days of the week for runs of a registry (if not set, the default is every Monday at 00:00 UTC).
+Update the "garbageCollectionSchedule" time and days of the week for runs of a registry

 ## Options